 What’s neurodiversity/neurodivergent?

 Neurodivergent is often used as an umbrella term for the neurological conditions named above, or a person with one or more of these conditions.
 It’s not meant to replace condition labels where they’re needed and helpful.
-It shouldn’t be used as either a compliment, euphemism or insult.
+It’s not a compliment, a euphemism or an insult.

-Neurodivergent is a socio-political not a medical term, like ‘ethnic minority’ or ‘LGBTQ’ , so you shouldn’t say someone ‘has’ neurodivergence.
-You also shouldn’t say someone ‘has’ neurodiversity or ‘is’ neurodiverse.
-It’d be like saying someone ‘has’ ethnicity or introducing someone as ‘ethnically diverse.’
+Neurodivergent is a sociological not a medical term, like ‘ethnic minority’ or ‘LGBTQ’ , so you shouldn’t say someone ‘has’ neurodivergence.
+It’d be like saying someone ‘has’ ethnicity, or introducing someone as ‘ethnically diverse.’

 Other support needs that are common with dyspraxia or ADHD